How to Say Sorry: Teaching Children to Apologize

 Children can do things that really hurt and disappoint us—it’s okay to feel sad or frustrated when this happens.
 Kids are not very patient with the discomfort that can come from seeing you upset.
 You’ll find them saying things like, “I said I was sorry…what else do you want?!”
 Give yourself some time.
 Once you give a consequence and require your child to make amends, you’ve done your part to address the situation.
 Find someone to talk to who can give you the support you need.
 Remember that the most powerful lessons come to us when things feel challenging.

 For more on this topic, check out: Kids and Excuses: Why Children Justify Their Behavior.

-Our Parenting Coaches are also here to help you develop a plan for disrespect, back talk, holding your child accountable and more.
+Our online parent coaches are also here to help you develop a plan for disrespect, back talk, holding your child accountable and more.
 Click here to start talking with a parent coaching professional today.